 However, there are many occasions in programming where you need a stream of results, not just a single result.
 An ordinary suspend function does not offer that.
 Instead, Kotlin's coroutines system offers channels and flows for streams of results.

-For that, we have flows and channels.
 Of the two, flows are the primary streaming API for coroutines, though channels have some specialized uses.